-However, Medicare allows late enrollment in Part B without penalties if you have adequate health coverage from your current job (or your spouse’s job).
+However, Medicare allows late enrollment in Part B without penalties if you have creditable health coverage from your current job (or your spouse’s job).

 Here are other essential tips to enroll for Medicare:

-- After losing job-sponsored insurance, you have eight months to enroll and avoid penalties.
+- After losing job-sponsored insurance, you have 8 months to enroll and avoid penalties.
 Use CMS 40B form and CMS L564 when completing your application.

 - If you have a low income, try applying for the Medicare Savings Program (MSP) and the Low Income Subsidy (LIS).